 The titles get thrown around interchangeably in smaller companies.
 The controller handles “all the finance stuff.”
 The CFO is “basically an expensive controller.”
 And when companies post job listings, they often blur the roles so completely that candidates can’t tell which position they’re actually applying for.
 This confusion has real

 Independent sponsors operate in a strange middle ground.
 You’re running deals with the sophistication of a private equity fund but without the infrastructure.
-You’re evaluating targets, negotiating with capital partners, and managing portfolio companies—often simultaneously—while lacking the back office support that institutional funds take for granted.
-This gap explains why
+You’re evaluating targets, negotiating with capital partners, and managing portfolio companies, often simultaneously, while lacking the back office support that institutional funds take for granted.
+This gap